10 Things Americans Should Avoid Doing When Traveling to Europe

 These are invariably not the best place to eat — food factories focused more on profit than quality.
 Another member takes it further, saying to keep walking “if the menu is translated to several languages that aren’t spoken in the country.”

-Dream Destinations Unveiled: TIME Magazine’s Exclusive List of the World’s Greatest Travel Spots for 2023
+Dream Destinations Unveiled: TIME Magazine’s Exclusive List of the World’s Greatest Travel Spots

 Want to explore our big beautiful world but need help figuring out where to start?
 Well, TIME magazine revealed its fifth annual list of the World’s Greatest Places, highlighting 50 extraordinary travel destinations around the world.